yebh17/mr_kubernetes_cluster/README.md

 -    `sudo apt-get install python3.6`
 -    `ansible-vault create cred.yml`

--    Add your AWS account access_key and secret_key in the VI editor as, ACCESS_KEY_ID: <YOUR-ACCESS-KEY-ID> and SECRET_ACCESS_KEY: <YOUR-SECRET-ACCESS-KEY> one after the other and save it
+-    Add your AWS account access_key and secret_key in the VI editor as, access_key: <YOUR-ACCESS-KEY-ID> and secret_key: <YOUR-SECRET-ACCESS-KEY> one after the other and save it

 -   `sudo ansible-playbook setup.yml --ask-vault-pass`